 white filler image

 As part of the reporting process, the Government released a draft Report for public consultation.
 We heard from the public between 20 July – 31 August 2021 via emails, an online survey and in-person meetings with the Children’s Convention Monitoring Group.

 Note that children and non-governmental organisations will also have a chance to comment on New Zealand’s implementation of the Children’s Convention at later stages of the reporting progress.
-We recommend getting in touch with the Office of the Children’s Commissioner if you would like to learn more about that process.
+We recommend getting in touch with the Children and Young People's Commission if you would like to learn more about that process.

+white filler image